 Last week I talked about ways to choose meaningful analytics.
 Here are three more ways to make the analytics even better for your big data project.

 Focus the analytics only on a specific business aspect.
 Last week I stressed analytical focus on the money aspects.
-This week . . . → Read More: Big Data: Three More Ways to Choose Meaningful Analytics
+This week we need to take that focus one . . . → Read More: Big Data: Three More Ways to Choose Meaningful Analytics

 The NCAA tournament is going to start in a few weeks, and everyone is going to get their basketball winning prediction bracket ready.
 Quicken Loans, insured by Warren Buffet, is offering $1 billion dollar prize for anyone picking a prefect bracket for the NCAA tournament. . . . → Read More: Big Data: Three Ways to Choose Meaningful Analytics

 Today’s big data provides more analysis opportunities and puts greater pressure on every company’s business model to produce profits.
 Now big data analysis can be applied and used to optimize any and all phases of your company’s business model.